MicrosoftDocs/sql-docs/docs/relational-databases/system-catalog-views/jobs-target-group-members-elastic-jobs-transact-sql.md

 ## Permissions

 Members of the *jobs_reader* role can SELECT from this view.
-For more information, see [Elastic jobs in Azure SQL Database (preview)](/azure/azure-sql/database/elastic-jobs-overview?view=azuresql-db&preserve-view=true#elastic-job-database-permissions).
+For more information, see [Elastic jobs in Azure SQL Database](/azure/azure-sql/database/elastic-jobs-overview?view=azuresql-db&preserve-view=true#elastic-job-database-permissions).

 > [!CAUTION]
 > You should not update internal catalog views in the *job database*.
 Manually changing these catalog views can corrupt the *job database* and cause failure.
 These views are for read-only querying only.
 You can use the stored procedures on your *job database* to add/delete target groups/members, such as [jobs.sp_add_target_group_member](/sql/relational-databases/system-stored-procedures/sp-add-target-group-member-elastic-jobs-transact-sql?view=azuresqldb-current&preserve-view=true).